Masao-Taketani/GameNGen/README.md

 ### Run autoregressive inference

 > [!TIP]
-> Since the memory requirement gets bigger if you start with pixels instead of latents, I recommend not raising the flag `start_from_pixels` if you don't have good amount of VRAM.
+> Since the memory requirement gets bigger if you start with pixels instead of latents, I recommend not raising the flag `--start_from_pixels` if you don't have good amount of VRAM.

 If you would just like to see how the trained model behave, download either pixel or latent inference dataset to run the autoregressive inference script.